 from your working environment.
 Poof – and you’re ready to start experimenting.

-To see if the installation worked and MLflow is ready to be added to your pipeline, I suggest running some examples.
+I suggest running some examples to see if the installation worked and if MLflow is ready to be added to your pipeline.
 You can clone the MLflow repository via

 git clone https://github.com/mlflow/mlflow